-S&P GLOBAL RATINGS: AA (See "Ratings" herein)
+(See "Ratings" herein)

-In the opinion of Bond Counsel, based on existing statutes and court decisions and assuming continuing compliance with certain covenants and procedures relating to requirements of the Internal Revenue Code of 1986, as amended (the "Code"), interest on the Bonds is excluded from gross income for federal income tax purposes and is not treated as an item of tax preference for purposes of computing the federal alternative minimum tax.
+In the opinion of Bond Counsel, based on existing statutes and court decisions and assuming continuing compliance with certain covenants and procedures relating to requirements of the Internal Revenue Code of 1986, as amended (the "Code"), interest on the Bonds is excluded from gross income for federal income tax purposes and is not treated as an item of tax preference for purposes of computing the federal alternative minimum tax, however, such interest is taken into account in determining the adjusted financial statement income of certain corporations for the purpose of computing the federal alternative minimum tax imposed on such corporations for tax years beginning after December 31, 2022.
 In the opinion of Bond Counsel, based on existing statutes, interest on the Bonds is excluded from Connecticut taxable income for purposes of the Connecticut income tax on individuals, trusts and estates, and is excluded from amounts on which the net Connecticut minimum tax is based in the case of individuals, trusts and estates required to pay the federal alternative minimum tax.
 See "Tax Matters" herein.

-TOWN OF EAST HARTFORD, CONNECTICUT \$20,000,000

-GENERAL OBLIGATION BONDS, ISSUE OF 2021
+TOWN OF EAST HARTFORD, CONNECTICUT \$25,000,000 GENERAL OBLIGATION BONDS, ISSUE OF 2024

-Dated: Date of Delivery

-Due: August 1, as shown below
+Dated: Date of Delivery Due: January 15, as shown below